anaknezeviic/minimum-size-ultrametric-tree/README.md

 ## Optimization Techniques
 **1. Brute force:** Exhaustive search algorithm evaluating all possible solutions.

-**2. Hierarchical Clustering:** 1. single linkage clustering method, 2. union find data structure.
+**2. Hierarchical Clustering:** Single linkage clustering method.

 **3. The Minimum Spanning Tree (MST):** Algorithm finds the minimum-weight tree that spans all nodes in a connected, undirected graph.

 **4. Simulated Annealing:** Finding approximate solutions to combinatorial optimization problems involving iteratively exploring the solution space by making random changes to a current solution.

+**5. Union Find Data Structures:** The procedure itself involves sorting and branch selection using an approach similar to Kruskal's minimum spanning tree algortihm.

 ## Usage
 1. Clone repository.